jchowk/LBCgo/README.md

 This pipeline is built on code initially developed by David Sands, and eventually incorporated into scripts made available by Ben Weiner
 (https://github.com/bjweiner/LBC-reduction).

 `LBCgo` was designed to simplify the process of LBC reduction, removing the need for IDL or IRAF in favor of Python.
-This package continues to require `SCAMP`, `SWARP`, and `SExtractor` provided by Emmanuel Bertin (http://astromatic.iap.fr).
+This package continues to require `SCAMP`, `SWarp`, and `SExtractor` provided by Emmanuel Bertin (http://astromatic.iap.fr).
 It makes extensive use of the `astropy`-affiliated package `CCDProc`.

 ## Known bugs / limitations: